mrz-2196f3/ZCamera/README.md

 # ZCamera
-A Custom CameraView that allows you to implement in your Android Application without using Camera Intent
+### A Custom CameraView that allows you to implement in your Android Application without using Camera Intent

+## Special Thanks
+### Celine Eroles - for being my inspiration